Instructor Profile - Mrs. Jennifer Hill

 My career in aquatics began when I was in the 11th grade.
 I went through the American Red Cross Lifeguard training program and worked for two summers at Dancing Waters (now Atlanta Beach).
 I then got certified as a Water Safety Instructor in 1993 and began working for Clayton County Parks & Recreation.
 It was then that I realized my calling and direction that God was sending me.
 My passion lies in water safety and the thrill and satisfaction of seeing people of all ages learn to swim.
 In 1995 I decided to leave the county and provide private group lessons at my parent’s home.
 Then in 2007 I moved the classes to my home as I finally convinced my husband to let me put in a pool.
 Now the program has grown to have additional instructors, who are mostly former kids and products of the program.

 As it has grown, I have seen my role in the program change.
 I am now more of a Principal in the school, making sure the instructors have what they need.
 I hand pick and train each instructor to ensure we are all delivering a comparable experience.
 Supervising the instructors and handling all the administrative tasks doesn't leave me much time to teach anymore, but all of our instructors are REALLY good!

 My goals and ambitions are to one day work in an indoor swimming complex.
-I would love to be able to offer swimming lessons year-round and incorporate more programs for competitive swim teams and offer therapeutic programs for seniors and those with disabilities.
+I would love to be able to offer swimming lessons on a larger scale and incorporate more programs for competitive swim teams and offer therapeutic programs for seniors and those with disabilities.

 If you are new to my program, I welcome you.
 Over the years, I have met so many families and have become very attached to the kids and the parents.
 When I see so many families, year after year, I can’t help but to get to know the families.
 They become such a part of my life.
 This program is my baby and my passion.
 I welcome you to contact me any time with any questions or concerns you might have.
 Be sure to read Our History too, where I expand more on how the program started and changed over the years.